nrobinson2000/po-util/README.md

 bin/
 ├ firmware.bin
 └ ...
+ ci/
  devices.txt
  libs.txt
  .atom-build.yml
+ .travis.yml
+ .gitignore
+ .git/
  README.md
 ```

-  * All user code is kept inside of `main.cpp`.
+  * All user code is kept inside of `firmware/`.
   * The compiled binary will be named `firmware.bin`, and it will be in `bin/`.
   * You can keep track of which devices are in a project and list which ones to be flashed Over The Air in `devices.txt`.

-  * You can easily add libraries to a project.
-Added libraries are kept track of in `libs.txt`.
+  * Libraries are kept track of in `libs.txt`.

-  * Atom shortcuts are a new feature of `po-util`, and `.atom-build.yml` contains the configuration for the shortcuts.
+  * Atom shortcuts are configured in`.atom-build.yml`.
+  * Every `po-util` project is initialized as a repository with scripts in `ci/` to use [Travis CI](https://travis-ci.org/) for testing.

 # Project setup